msimran28/R-Code-Sample/NH20/README.md

 the people that dictate these boxes.
 We do this through three steps and two methods:

-**Step 1: Find if some variables are highly correlated to see if we can box them together maybe** **Step 2, Mehtod 1: Make boxes through clustering (by kmeans) and report the resulting market segments.**
+**Step 1**: Find if some variables are highly correlated to see if we can box them together maybe **Step 2, Method 1**: Make boxes through clustering (by kmeans) and report the resulting market segments.
-**Step 3, Method 2: Make Principle Components and report the market segments.**
+**Step 3, Method 2**: Make Principle Components and report the market segments.

 Step 1: Correlation between variables
 =====================================